Classical Mediterranean and Middle East at Macalester

 BYZANTIUM AND EARLY ISLAM program here.
 This conference has been made possible through the support of the offices of the President and the Provost of Macalester College, by MESIC, and the departments of Religious Studies, and Classical Mediterranean and Middle East.

-We Are Now the Classical Mediterranean and Middle East Department!
+We Are Now the Department of the Classical Mediterranean and Middle East!

 Student Made Arabic Language Learning Videos